First Church and Parish in Dedham: Establishment

 One of the original ten, Edward Alleyn, was considered a borderline case.
-Timothy Dalton had questions about Alleyn's activities in the Watertown church and Francis Austin cited personal "offenses and distastes" but, having been satisfactory addressed, Alleyn gained approval to proceed.
+Timothy Dalton had questions about Alleyn's activities in the Watertown church and Francis Austin cited personal "offenses and distastes" but, having been satisfactorily addressed, Alleyn gained approval to proceed.

 Two of the 10 were not found acceptable to be founders.
 Joseph Kingsbury, who was "stiff and unhumbled," went into a "distempered, passionate flying out upon one of the company" during his questioning.
-After that, Kinsbury and Thomas Morse, members of the original ten, agreed at the end of the discussions to suspend their candidacies for the time being.
+After that, Kinsgbury and Thomas Morse, members of the original ten, agreed at the end of the discussions to suspend their candidacies for the time being.
 Anthony Fisher took some time to "see and be humbled" for the "pride and height of his spirit," but he was eventually accepted.
 Some further questions arose that could not be answered, however, and so his acceptance was rescinded.

 The eight men then submitted themselves to a conference of the entire community.
 The group of eight were led by Allin, and the church membership was essentially only members of his party until 1640.

 The group sent letters to other churches and to magistrates informing them of their intention to form a church.
 The Great and General Court responded by saying that no church should be gathered without the advice of other churches and the consent of the government.
 As they did not believe they needed the approval of any outside body to gather a church, they wrote to the governor seeking an explanation.
 He confirmed that there was no intent to abridge their liberties and that gathering a church in the manner they proposed was not unlawful.

 Finally, on November 8, 1638, two years after the incorporation of the town and one year after the first church meetings were held, the covenant was signed and the church was gathered.
 Guests from other towns were invited for the event as they sought the "advice and counsel of the churches" and the "countenance and encouragement of the magistrates."

 At the first service, Wheelock began with a prayer and then Allen spoke to the assembly.
 Each of the eight members then made a public profession of faith.
 Allen then asked the invited church elders to confer and address the congregation on what they had observed.
 Rev. Mr. Mathers of Dorchester then spoke to say that they saw nothing objectionable and closed with "a most loving exhortation."
 The church elders then extended the right hand of fellowship to the new congregation.